liam-chalmers/ty-2022/README.md

 #### What i learned
 I learned that physics and chemistary are both important in mechanical engineering.

-I learned that it is important to pressure test every pipe to 1.3 times the pressure the are expected to expieriance while in use.
+I learned that it is important to pressure test every pipe to 1.3 times the pressure the are expected to experience while in use.

 I learned that it takes years to undergo a welding apprenticeship.